Marupingm/E-Commerce-FastAPI/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the LICENSE file for details. # Modified on 2025-02-20 13:01:07